 At the wireless hertzian communication tower by the architect Vasconi, stands a huge mushroom of 108 meters tall which was completed in 1987.
 It has wireless communication facilities on three floors for radio and TV broadcasting to and from military and civilian satellites.
 It is also use for encoding

 In the mid-nineteenth century, Arthur Henri Lambin, Count of Anglemont, annuitant, literary man and mayor of Les Lilas, built a mansion in the present day location Place de Gaulle.
 At his death, his heirs sold Hotel Anglemont to Marie Delorme, married name Gay.
 She founded the Gay institution and transformed the hotel into a boarding school.
 In 1893, the municipality bought the house which is now divided into a group of forty workshops, called Centre cultural Jean Cocteau.
 It was inaugurated in 1988 and is known as “Espace Anglemont”.
 The community hall known as Théâtre du Garde-Chasse shows a ceiling painted by the artist Victor Tardieu.
 The Little Vampire museum is located on rue Jules David.
 You can see church Notre Dame des Rosaires rue Jean Moulin.

 Related : Property Patrelle in Les Lilas, also known as "Maison Paul de Kock"

 Where to sleep in Les Lilas?
 Browse through our page devoted to Hotels in and around Les Lilas.
-Great accommodation for a stay in Paris or in the proximity of the children’s hospital: Robert Debré located in the 19th district of Paris.
+Great accommodation for a stay in Paris or in the proximity of the children’s hospital: Robert Debré located in the 19th arrondissement of Paris.